morris/vanilla-todo/README.md

   e.g. watch elements of selector X (at all times) and ensure the desired behaviors are mounted once on them.
 - No type safety.
-I've always been a proponent of dynamic languages but since TypeScripts' type system provides the best of both worlds, I cannot recommend using it enough.
+I've always been a proponent of dynamic languages but since TypeScript's type system provides the best of both worlds, I cannot recommend using it enough.
-- We're effectively locked out of using NPM dependencies that don't provide browser builds as we cannot use CommonJS or ES6 modules.
+- We're effectively locked out of using NPM dependencies that don't provide browser-ready builds (ES modules or UMD).
 - Most frameworks handle a lot of browser inconsistencies **for free** and continuously monitor regressions with extensive test suites.
   The cost of browser testing is surely a lot higher